Victoire/WidgetCKEditor/README.md

 Victoire DCMS CKEditor Bundle
 ============

-##What is the purpose of this bundle
+## What is the purpose of this bundle

 This bundle gives you access to the *Rich Text Widget*.
 With this widget, you can integrates any text and format it with CK editor, a rich text editor.

-##Set Up Victoire
+## Set Up Victoire

-If you haven't already, you can follow the steps to set up Victoire *[here](https://github.com/Victoire/victoire/blob/master/setup.md)*
+If you haven't already, you can follow the steps to set up Victoire *[here](https://github.com/Victoire/victoire/blob/master/doc/setup.md)*

-##Install the Bundle
+## Install the Bundle

 Run the following composer command :

-    php composer.phar require friendsofvictoire/ckeditor-widget
+    php composer.phar require victoire/ckeditor-widget

-###Reminder
+### Reminder

 Do not forget to add the bundle in your AppKernel !